uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 In 2014, the North American representative to the UN Permanent Forum on Indigenous Issues, Grand Chief Edward John, tabled the “Study on the Impacts of the Doctrine of Discovery on Indigenous Peoples, Including Mechanisms, Processes, and Instruments of Redress.”
 The study concluded:

-With regard to land dispossessions, forced conversions of non-Christians, the deprivation of liberty and the enslavement of indigenous peoples, the Holy See reported that an “abrogation process took place over the centuries” to invalidate such nefarious actions.
+> With regard to land dispossessions, forced conversions of non-Christians, the deprivation of liberty and the enslavement of indigenous peoples, the Holy See reported that an “abrogation process took place over the centuries” to invalidate such nefarious actions.
 Such papal renunciations do not go far enough.
-There is a pressing
+There is a pressing<!--x-->
 need to decolonize from the debilitating impacts and ongoing legacy of denial by states of indigenous peoples’ inherent sovereignty, laws, and title to the lands, territories, and resources.
 At the same time, there is a growing movement among faith-based bodies to repudiate the doctrine of discovery.[^23]

 In 2010, the Anglican Church of Canada was the first of the Settlement Agreement churches in Canada to reject the Doctrine of Discovery and to ”review the Church’s policies and programs with a view to exposing the historical reality and impact of the Doctrine of Discovery and eliminating its presence in its contemporary policies, program, and structures.”[^24]
 In 2013, the Anglican Church established a Commission on Discovery, Reconciliation, and Justice, which had three goals:

 1. to examine the Anglican Church of Canada’s policies and practices and revise them as necessary to be consistent with its repudiation of the Doctrine of Discovery;
 2. to look into the question of “what is reconciliation”; and
 3. to review the church’s commitment to addressing long-standing injustices borne by Indigenous peoples in Canada.